-PRACTICUM FOR SCHOOL COUNSELOR (K-12) - LICENSE #54
+LICENSING REQUIREMENTS FOR SCHOOL COUNSELOR (K-12) - LICENSE #54

-The student seeking a DPI license will be required to complete a practicum within the school setting under the supervision of a counselor who holds certification as a school counselor through the Wisconsin Department of Public Instruction and a DPI licensed counselor from Concordia University.
-Applications for practicum must be made to the Director of the Counselor Education Program one semester before starting a practicum and after a minimum 0f 24 credit hours of coursework are completed.
-The practicum must be approved by Concordia University and the receiving school district.
-The practicum must afford the student the opportunity to work as a counselor in the school setting, participate in assessment and implementation of counseling programs, faculty meetings, meetings with parents, and working with community organizations.
-In this practicum, the student works as a school counselor under supervision, for a minimum of 600 contact hours.
-These contact hours are comprised of individual counseling, group counseling, supervision, and group instruction (example - developmental guidance).
-Contact hours must be gained in the elementary school, middle school and the high school.
+• Practicum Requirements-The student seeking a Wisconsin Department of Public Instruction (DPI) counseling license will be required to complete a minimum of 600 hours of practicum experiences within school settings.
+These practicum experiences must be under the supervision of a counselor who holds certification as a school counselor through the DPI and a DPI licensed counselor from Concordia University.
+A practicum agreement between the student, Concordia University and the receiving school district are required for each practicum placement.
+The practicum affords the student the opportunity to work as a counselor in the school setting in individual counseling, group counseling, and group instruction, assessment and implementation of a school counseling program, faculty meetings, meetings with parents, and work with community organizations.
+Practicum hours and experiences must be obtained in elementary school, middle school and the high school settings.